Member Organizations

 International Education Standards

-The Independent Financial Audit Act of 2016 outlines the requirements for initial professional development (IPD) and continuing professional education (CPD) for certified public accountants and registered auditors.
-Specifically, it establishes mandatory university education, the types of subjects, and a range of years of experience depending on the type of university degree that must be achieved to enter the certified public accountant education program and qualify for the certification exam.
-Responsibility for conducting IPD is shared between Bulgarian universities (IES 1), as stipulated in the Higher Education Act, and the Institute of Certified Public Accountants in Bulgaria (ICPAB) (IES 2–6).
+The Independent Financial Audit Act of 2016 outlines the requirements for initial professional development (IPD) and continuing professional development (CPD) for certified public accountants and registered auditors.
+Specifically, it establishes mandatory university education, prescribed subject areas, and a range of practical experience requirements depending on the type of university degree required to enter the certified public accountant education program and qualify for the certification examination.
+Responsibility for IPD is shared between Bulgarian universities, as stipulated in the Higher Education Act, and the Institute of Certified Public Accountants in Bulgaria (ICPAB).

-CPOSA also oversees ICPAB in organizing and conducting CPD for certified public accountant candidates and registered auditors.
-ICPAB has set CPD requirements of 40 hours of CPD per year and has CPD Rules and Procedures that are in accordance with IES 7 as effective 2015.
+CPOSA oversees ICPAB in organizing and administering CPD for certified public accountants and registered auditors.
+ICPAB has established CPD requirements of 40 hours annually and maintains CPD Rules and Procedures that are aligned with the requirements of IES 7 (2015).

 Current Status: Partially Adopted